Changissnz/more_tribute_more_hatred/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 Is this crazy or what?
 Is the world moving backwards or something?
-This kinda looks what people keep asking for, these past three centuries.
+This kinda looks like what people keep asking for, these past three centuries.
 Just saying.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_36jm2q36jm2q36jm" src="https://github.com/user-attachments/assets/68c3adbb-cf50-4dbc-a21e-8a3b0f6a32b5" />